 Are you ready for the attribution changes coming to Google AdWords?

-If you're not, contributor Mona Elesseily will help you get up to speed.
+If you're not, columnist Mona Elesseily will help you get up to speed.
 Here's her overview of attribution and five different replacement models available in Google AdWords.

 There is an old saying: the only constant in life is change!
 Word on the street and from Google is they’ll stop supporting last click attribution sometime this year.
 This means advertisers will have to opt into one of several other attribution models available in Google.

 In this article, I’ll provide some general commentary on attribution as well as an overview of the different models available in Google AdWords.

 “an attribution model is the rule, or set of rules, that determines how credit for sales and conversions is assigned to touchpoints in conversion paths.”